Our trip to Lucerne, Zermatt, Montreux, and Interlaken

 Passing a waterfall along our way down.

 The Matterhorn playing hide and seek with us.
+It won.

+We walked around the town and stumbled upon a cemetary.
 I love the way they do things.
 Look at all the flowers.

 Hanhan and the blacknosed sheep.